mikkoronkkomaki/kite-forecast-mashup/readme.md

 # kite-forecast-mashup

-Application built for displaying optimal kiteboarding weather for the forthcomming week in Oulu based on provided forecast data.
+Application built for displaying kiteboarding weather for the forthcomming week in Oulu based on provided forecast data.

 Consists of a Node.js back-end that's used to gather and filter the data from available sources.
 The back-end is used by a simple JS front-end which simply displays the gathered and processed data. plays it in the JS front-end.